jslim93/PyLCM_edu/README.md

 # PyLCM_parcel
 Lagrangian Cloud Model(LCM) parcel model for education purposes.

+> **Note:** The entrainment module is still under development.
+I recommend not using it yet.

 ## Installation
 1. install anaconda3 for python / jupyter
 https://docs.anaconda.com/